 If you are having trouble narrowing down a certain area, quality over quantity is a good rule of thumb.
 We had a LOT of extra blankets, and as I was decluttering them, I got rid of the small, scratchy ones, and kept the soft, luxurious ones.
 We also had way more computers than any family of 5 needs.
 We kept the Apples and tossed the Acers.

 Maybe you don’t have any quality items in a certain area.
 Its certainly ok to toss everything and buy a quality piece you will love for years to come.
 I have quite a few kitchen knives and they are all roughly about as sharp as my fingernails.
 To the garbage they went and I ordered one, very nice kitchen knife that will last me for a lifetime.
+You can too check out this knives ship free and save up on your costs of purchasing knives for your kitchen.

 Forget About What Stuff Is Worth